What We Do

 The mission of the Talladega County Child Nutrition Program is a simple one:

-We serve breakfast, lunch, and snacks to the world's most important people: our children, the students of Talladega County Schools.
+We serve breakfast and lunch to the world's most important people: our children, the students of Talladega County Schools.
 The leaders of tomorrow are fueled by great food served by dedicated staff and support staff who value our students and want them to excel at all they do.

 Breakfast and Lunch Prices for 2023-2024